IronLu233/fileheader-pro/README.md

 ## Known Issues

 Due to API limit, modify the source code and then manually edit to original in VCS will change the modified time.

+If user manually change the birthtime to earlier, Fileheader pro will not update birthtime substring.

 `mtime` of template variable may have some issues.
 If you find any issue, please report to [GitHub Issue](https://github.com/IronLu233/fileheader-pro/issues)